ssoonmi/05-20-Lecture-Notes/W14D3/reactComponentLifecycle.md

 ## Unmounting

 Just before a class component is removed from the component tree, the `componentWillUnmount` lifecycle method is called.
+This is often used for cleaning up any asynchronous functions from our React Component.